mauriciolarroque/Bikeshare-Case-Study/README.md

 This case study from the Google Data Analytics Certificate program explores the 2023 data of Cyclistic: a fictional **bikesharing** company.

-We'll be using **Microsoft Excel, MySQL** and **Tableau**  to carry out the complete process of data cleaning, data transformation, manipulation, analysis, and visualization to answer the questions of our stakeholders.
+For this project, we'll be using **Microsoft Excel, MySQL** and **Tableau**  to do all of our data analysis and answer our hypothetical stakeholder's business questions.